robertson809/genetic-programming-school-segregation/README.md

     in order to dynamically prevent school capacity overflow during the assignment process.
-- **Assignment Class** The assignment object serves as a pseudo-wrapper class for the assignment list in the Dis- trict class.
+- **Assignment Class** The assignment object serves as a pseudo-wrapper class for the assignment list in the District class.
 It has a method to calculate its fitness based on the SES diversity of the schools in its solution, and has an instance to store that fitness value.